 - Regional Faceless Assessment Centre (“RFAC”), which will facilitate conduct of assessment proceedings through its Assessment units.

 - Other units are Verification units, Technical Units and Review Units which can provide assistance to assessment units for smooth conduct of assessment.

 - National Faceless Appeal Centre (“NFAC”), which will act as a nodal point for the appellate proceedings and as a communication gateway between Appellant and the appellate authorities.

 - Regional Faceless Appeal Centre (“RFAC”), which will facilitate conduct of appeal proceedings.

 - Appeal Units (“AU”), which is entrusted to perform functions such as admitting additional grounds of appeal, making further inquiry, analysing of the material furnished by the appellant, reviewing the draft orders, disposal of appeal and any other functions as may be required for the purposes of this FAS.

 It may be noted that as per new schemes introduced by CBDT, from now onwards, all the Income Tax Assessment and appeal proceedings will be online, faceless and on merit basis.

 Accordingly, expert knowledge of Income Tax Law and drafting skills will play major role in filing replies to assessment/appeal notices and winning the case on merits.

 Personal contacts and personal face value will have no role to play.

-We are a leading Income Tax Assessment and litigation Consultant with more than 18 years of experience in handling assessment and litigation matters and assist both domestic and multinational clients in providing response to all types of Income Tax Notices.
+We are leading Income Tax Assessment and litigation Consultant with more than 18 years of experience in handling assessment and litigation matters and assist both domestic and multinational clients in providing response to all types of Income Tax Notices.